-Electronic marketplaces have revolutionized interenterprise business processes and interfaces, by smoothening out the transaction and information flows between companies, much like what Enterprise Resource Planning did for processes and interactions across departments within the same company.
-This enables greater overall efficiency in supply chain networks and made possible completely new business models by formation of new relationships, such as that between manufacturers and end-customers, which were previously unimaginable.
+The Internet revolution of the recent past has completely transformed the nature of Business-to-Business interactions.
+Complicated, time-consuming and expensive paper-based interactions have now been replaced by virtual on-line interactions, communications and negotiations.
+The center-point of all these activities are Electronic marketplaces.
+Electronic marketplaces have revolutionized inter-enterprise business processes and interfaces, by smoothening out the transaction and information flows between companies, much like what Enterprise Resource Planning did for processes and interactions across departments within the same company.
+This has increased the overall efficiency of the supply chain.
+Also new business models such as direct-to-customer define the path to success.
 As a result, electronic marketplaces have emerged as invaluable intermediaries within supply chains.
 Their impact on businesses will be as much as the impact of distribution centers if not more.

-Furthermore, a single company may be involved with many such marketplaces, both up and down its supply chain, as shown in Figure 1.
+Furthermore, a single company may do business in many different types of marketplaces, both up and down its supply chain, as shown in Figure 1.
 Increasingly the key to continued business success will lie in its ability to identify market opportunities in their downstream electronic markets and simultaneously procure the resources needed, to capture those opportunities, from the upstream markets.
-Businesses will continue to look towards electronic marketplaces to not only locate and manage partners and new markets, but also to synchronize their activities with them and to forge profitably sustainable relationships with their customers.
-In this scenario, it has become critical for businesses to develop tools and capabilities that allow them to optimally harness opportunities offered by these digital marketplaces.
+Businesses will continue to look towards electronic marketplaces to not only locate and forge profitably sustainable relationships with their customers and partners, but also to synchronize their activities with them.
+In this scenario, it is important that businesses develop tools and capabilities that allow them to optimally choose and harness opportunities offered by these digital marketplaces.
 Specifically, these tools should allow them to maximize revenues in the marketplaces they supply to and simultaneously minimize their costs in their procurement marketplaces.
-In particular, decision-support tools need to be capable of reacting to pricing and supplydemand conditions in the marketplace, and these variables should drive planning decisions in the supply chain.
+Decision-support tools need to be capable of reacting to pricing and supply-demand conditions in the marketplace.
 This is especially critical since the transparency of the electronic marketplace fosters greater competition, requiring companies to adopt innovative dynamic pricing strategies, which are dependent on the supply and demand in the marketplace.
-At the same time, to further increase the profitably of their operations these businesses need to be able to synchronize their procurement and supply with the activities of their suppliers and buyers in the marketplaces.
+In this paper, we address precisely these important issues.